Skip to main content

 • Owner - Full control over garden configuration

-• Operator — Approves work, manages actions, creates assessments
+• Operator - Approves work, manages actions, creates Hypercerts

 • Gardener - Documents work in the field

-• Funder — Deposits into vaults, purchases Hypercerts
+• Funder - Deposits into vaults, purchases Hypercerts, and contributes to autonomous soft buy pressure on impact certificates

 • Community - Participates in governance and signaling